 What I recall about this game and its spin-offs:

 - I had a hard time finding some of the effects due to complicated and confusing (sometimes difficult) mazes.
-Well, I did managed to explore some of the worlds by means of research through its dedicated Wikia sites, and ended up getting in another world (and getting some of the effects).
+Well, I did manage to explore some of the worlds by means of research through its dedicated Wikia sites, and ended up getting in another world (and getting some of the effects).

 - The chasers (Toriningens in Yume Nikki; Shadow Women, Clowns and Scary Face in Yume 2kki; Kaibitsus in .flow) really creep me out.
 Especially with their purple or red eyes.